How to Check The Quality of Your Email Marketing Lists

 Hopefully you've found this a useful example demonstrating how to quickly assess the quality of a marketing list, and use this as the basis to improve campaign metrics, control emarketing costs and progress to GDPR compliance.

-Contact us if you need any advice to connect Microsoft Dynamics 365 / CRM with an email marketing service, or to develop similar reports that will help you report on the recency of email marketing actions and improve data quality.
+Contact Preact if you need any advice in connecting Microsoft Dynamics 365 with ClickDimensions or another marketing automation service, or to develop engagement reports that enable marketers to track the recency of email marketing interactions and improve data quality.